CNA Classes are a Minimum of 75 Hours

+CNAs must typically undergo a minimum of 75 hours of training for both the classroom and clinical instruction.
 A CNA, or certified nursing assistant, is a vital role on any nursing team.
 A CNA provides direct care to patients while under the careful supervision of a nurse.
 They play an integral part of a healthcare team by assisting with physical and sometimes complicated responsibilities for patient care.
 Some of these responsibilities include feeding, bathing, repositioning, and transferring patients.
-Other tasks a CNA may be responsible for include documentation, safety procedures, checking vital signs, and assisting with minor medical procedures.
-In addition to utilizing their skills, it is important for a CNA to provide compassion and empathy while communicating with their patients.
-Without the help of a CNA, not only would nurses struggle to complete all of their work, but patient care would also suffer.
+To become a CNA, you must go through a state certified CNA training course.
+The length of these classes, while typically around 75 hours, can vary from state to state.

 Steps to Become a CNA

 The steps to become a CNA are pretty simple and are usually broken up into three parts in standard CNA training programs, and have an impact how long long CNA classes last for a candidate.
 An aspiring CNA must then successfully complete their states’ CNA Exam.
 The CNA then will need to register and stay up to date with their state’s CNA Registry.
 The three training steps are: